microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessrestoresession-list-driverestoreartifacts.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [driveRestoreArtifact](../resources/driverestoreartifact.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [driveRestoreArtifact](../resources/driverestoreartifact.md) in the response body.

 ## Examples